What Is Accidental Death and Dismemberment (AD&D) Insurance?

 Understanding Accidental Death and Dismemberment (AD&D) Insurance

-AD&D insurance has a schedule that lists the different benefits and what they are covered for, including terms and restrictions.
+AD&D insurance, also known as accidental life insurance, has a schedule that lists the different benefits and what they are covered for, including terms and restrictions.

 Accidental Death Insurance